OpenBuildings/jam/guide/jam/associations.md

 ## Model Helper Methods

-The `Jelly_Model` class has some helper methods that work only with associations.
+The `Jam_Model` class has some helper methods that work only with associations.
 Their first argument is the name of the association.

 * `builder()`
 * `build()`